vszammit/get-nfts-in-collection/README.md

 4. Open `getNFTs.js` and update the value of the collection contract address on line 18 to reflect the contract that you will be querying.

-5. Install the Alchemy SDK and the `dotenv` package running either of the following commands: `yarn add alchemy-sdk dotenv` or `npm i alchemy-sdk dotenv`
+5. Install the Alchemy SDK and the `dotenv` package running either of the following commands:
+   - `yarn add alchemy-sdk dotenv`
+   - `npm i alchemy-sdk dotenv`

-6. Run the script in the terminal: `node getNFTs.js`
+7. Run the script in the terminal: `node getNFTs.js`

 By following these steps, the script will execute and fetch metadata of the NFTs included in the specified collection address, printing out the desired fields to the console.